 String puppets are also seen in Maharashtra, Tamil Nadu and Orissa.

 The puppets are generally crafted in areas like Sawai-Madhopur, Bari and Udaipur.
 Bhats can make their own puppets also

 The performance drama of puppet is handled with a group off people working together.
 Here puppeteers use different voice, whistling, squeaking voice, rhymes or folk songs or filmy songs to attract people.
 Also, they play Dholak or take ghungroos in their hand and play according to the rhythm, to have the concentration of people on them.

 Anarkali, Snake charmer, Horse rider, Nimbuwala and juggler are the popular characters of the puppets show.

 In this ancient performative art of Rajasthani puppetry is a source of pure joy, entertainment, cultural enrichment and artistic satisfaction.

 Puppets in movies

-Puppet and its dance are also used in bollywood movies.
+Puppet and its dance or we can say kathputli dance are also used in bollywood movies.
 Some of the common names are Song “Bol Ri Kathputli Dori Kaun Sang Baandhi” from an old movie named “Kathputli” was picturised on Vyjayanthimala.